 Image Optimizer

-Image Optimizer is an Add-on for Local that helps you optimize the images on your site by more efficiently compressing those images and removing unnecessary data.
+Image Optimizer is an Add-on for Local that helps you optimize the images on your site by efficiently compressing those images and removing unnecessary data.
+A site that uses un-optimized images will score lower in SEO ranking and potentially frustrate users with slower performance.

 The easiest way to get the Image Optimizer is to install it from the Add-ons tab within Local.